These are the containers to use for your weekly recycling collections.

 Please leave your recycling and waste at the edge of your property by 7am on your collection day so that it can be seen by the crews.
 Please don’t put it out any earlier than 7pm the night before.

-Residents who live in flats with communal bins will continue to recycle their materials in the same way.
+Residents who live in flats with communal bins should familiarise themselves with their local collection arrangements.

 If you have any extra large pieces of cardboard, please place them next to your orange sack ready for collection.